 Reading everything on our website and the associated downloads will explain most things about bladder cancer, but we know that talking to other patients and carers who have also been affected by bladder cancer can fill in any gaps and give you massive amounts of emotional and practical advice.

 Whether this is through our Confidential Forum, using our Bladder Buddy service or attending a local support group, we are all here to help you.

 Here are all the ways you can get support ...

-Our main support service is our online Confidential Forum, which is available 24 hours a day, 7 days a week.
+Our main support service is our online Private Forum, which is available 24 hours a day, 7 days a week.
 You can ask any question and get support from others who have been in the same situation.

 Having a support group that you can talk to openly about your cancer can really make a difference and enhance your quality of life.
 We believe it’s important to share your bladder cancer journey with other bladder cancer patients, so you can talk about your worries and fears with other people on the same cancer journey openly and in confidence.

 We have created a member’s only forum for those affected by bladder cancer where you can discuss any worries or issues, find out about treatment options, and bring up anything you would like to talk about.
 Our forum spans every conceivable age, and we count medical professionals, patients and carers amongst our members.